harvard-lil/website-static/app/_interviews/mark-lantz.md

 slug: mark-lantz
 image: mark-lantz.png
 bio: >
-  Dr. Mark Lantz is a Distinguished Research Scientist and the manager of the Tape Research Group in the IBM Research Europe– Zurich laboratory.
+  <a href="https://research.ibm.com/people/mark-lantz" target="_blank">Dr. Mark Lantz</a> is a Distinguished Research Scientist and the manager of the Tape Research Group in the IBM Research Europe– Zurich laboratory.
 He has been an IBM Master Inventor since 2011, is co-inventor on over 200 patents and a co-author of over 130 publications.
 His current research interests include storage technology, computational storage, storage system reliability and performance modeling.
 date: 2025-01-30
-pull-quote: "There's two critical aspects to that question.
-The first part of it is just preserving bits."
+quote-card: "Even if I have a punch card reader from 1940 that can still read my punch cards, I can't find a computer that supports the interface it has...I would work on that neglected part of the problem."
 custom-css: ['interview-series']
 ---